Riminder/hrflow-connectors/src/hrflow_connectors/connectors/smartrecruiters/docs/push_profile.md

 # Push profile
 `HrFlow.ai Profiles` :arrow_right: `SmartRecruiters Profiles`

-Push a profile from Hrflow.ai Source to SmartRecruiters via the API for the given `job_id`.
+Writes a profile from Hrflow.ai Source to SmartRecruiters via the API for the given `job_id`.